malfell/ant-game/README.md

 [] The ant sprite used to be animated, but there was an issue when changing the code.
 I need to go back and rework this.
 [] Game background could use work.
 I'd rather not have the single color background.
 [] On the Winner screen, clicking back to menu button crashes the browser for some reason.
 I took out the button for now.
+[]If player dies many times in a row, the page will flicker between screens before returning to the home page.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt